igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 Coroutines are a useful building block for writing programs that want concurrency for program structuring but not for parallelism.

+## Data Science Notebook

+Data Science notebooks – or just “code notebooks”. [^6]

+The typical use case for a data team’s code is much more __iterative__ than a software engineer’s. _For every line of code you write, you want to see the output to check if it did what you intended._

+And another thing: data science and analytics work is often __exploratory__: the goal isn’t to create some sort of artifact (an app, a file).
+Instead, it’s to see what’s up – ask a few questions, make a chart, make a transformation. _Exploratory work is by definition iterative!_

+### Breaking down the notebook

+The idea behind the notebook is that you write a block of code, run it, and see what the output is.
+Then you move on to the next block, and so on and so forth.
+We can break down what makes notebooks great into a few broad categories:

+1. Notebooks are iterative: instead of writing all your code together, you can run it piece by piece and see what the output looks like.
+2. Notebooks are visual: integrated tables, charts, and text make it easier to visualize what’s going on in your code.
+3. Notebooks are organized: a great notebook is like a presentation.
+You can name each cell, reorder them, and add markdown to build a story.

+Notebooks are pretty much the standard for how data teams do exploratory work today.
+Data teams use notebooks to:
+- Clean up and categorize data
+- Visualize data in charts and tables
+- Build prototypes of ML models
+- Create presentations and data stories for their stakeholders Report regularly on metrics with dashboards
+- ...and a lot more

 ------ ------

 [^1]: [How to conduct an A/B test experiment in Go using feature flags](https://medium.com/@chavezharris/how-to-conduct-an-a-b-test-experiment-in-go-using-feature-flags-660edef536f6)